MTGSDK/mintegral_admob_adapter_ios/README.md

-# Mintegral SDKs for iOS
+# Mintegral adapter for Admob

 Much more information can be found at http://cdn-adn.rayjump.com/cdn-adn/v2/markdown_v2/index.html?file=sdk-m_sdk_admob-ios&lang=en.

-## Install a Mintegral SDK using CocoaPods
+## Install a Mintegral Adapter & SDK using CocoaPods

 Mintegral distributes several iOS specific SDKs via CocoaPods.
 You can install the CocoaPods tool on OS X by running the following command from